cepthomas/SublimeBagOfTricks/ST_NOTES.md

 > if you are going to interact with the current view, use TextCommand, otherwise use WindowCommand.
 I have yet to see a use case for ApplicationCommand, but I guess if you need to interact with all windows.

-### TYPES
+### Types
-- location: a tuple of (str, str, (int, int)) that contains information about a location of a symbol.
+- `location`: a tuple of (str, str, (int, int)) that contains information about a location of a symbol.
 The first string is the absolute file path, the second is the file path relative to the project, the third element is a two-element tuple of the row and column.
-- point: an int that represents the offset from the beginning of the editor buffer.
+- `point`: an int that represents the offset from the beginning of the editor buffer.
 The View methods text_point() and rowcol() allow converting to and from this format.
-- value: any of the Python data types bool, int, float, str, list or dict.
+- `value`: any of the Python data types bool, int, float, str, list or dict.
-- dip: a float that represents a device-independent pixel.
+- `dip`: a float that represents a device-independent pixel.
-- vector: a tuple of (dip, dip) representing x and y coordinates.
+- `vector`: a tuple of (dip, dip) representing x and y coordinates.